 Many molecules of interest exhibit central symmetry, most notably the homonuclear diatomic atmospheric gases N$_2$, O$_2$, H$_2$.
 Central symmetry in linear molecules implies that the Pauli principle has to hold under a rotation of $180^\circ$ in the rotor plane.
 We can formulate this condition according to Atkins~\cite{atkins2011molecular} as

-where the sign is positive if the nuclei on either side of the molecule couple to an integer spin and negative if they couple to an half-integer spin.
+where the sign is positive if the nuclei on either side of the molecule carry an integer spin and negative if the spin is half-integer.
 Furthermore, $l$ is the angular momentum of the molecule and $I_g$ is the total nuclear angular momentum given by the coupled angular momenta of the exchanged individual nuclei.
-This total angular nucleic momentum has strictly integer values for centrally symmetric molecules, that means that for a given value of $I_g$ only every second value of angular momentum $l$ is allowed.
+This total angular nuclear momentum has strictly integer values for centrally-symmetric molecules, this means that for a given value of $I_g$ only every second value of angular momentum $l$ is allowed.

 To keep things simple, we focus on linear molecules comprised of two identical nuclei (homonuclear) only.
-For such molecules the total nucleic angular momentum is given by $I_g= \{ 0, .. , 2I_n\}$, where $I_n$ is the nuclear spin of one of the identical nuclei, restricting the values of $l$ through Eq.~(\ref{Nuclear1}) to exclusively either even or odd for a given $I_g$.
+For such molecules the total nuclear angular momentum is given by $I_g= \{ 0, .. , 2I_n\}$, where $I_n$ is the nuclear spin of one of the identical nuclei, restricting the values of $l$ through Eq.~\eqref{Nuclear1} to exclusively either even or odd for a given $I_g$.
 In general, this means that even and odd rotational states of homonuclear diatomic molecules are not equally populated even at thermal equilibrium.
 The canonical partition function, therefore, becomes